0xtyro/DFIR_Job_Hunt/README.md

 A start of items for review as I move in to the DFIR universe

-IR Job Requirements.xmind - Mind map of the common items I found while reviewing current job listings for requirments Ir Job Requirements.md - markdown format of the common items I found while reviewing current job listings for requirments
+Common items I found while reviewing current job listings for requirments.
+Current state is gathered from IR job postsings.
+Will add DF info over time.
+DFIR Job Requirements.xmind - Mind map
+DFIR Job Requirements.md - Markdown